 Instructs: Piano & Theory

-Rebecca Watt is a 2016 University of Manitoba Graduate with a Bachelor in Music Performance, and looks forward to continuing her studies in the Faculty of Education with a focus in Senior Years music and mathematics.
+Rebecca Watt is a 2016 University of Manitoba Graduate with a Bachelor in Music Performance, and will be graduating in the spring of 2018 with a Bachelor of Education with specialization in Senior Years music and mathematices.
 She has been playing the flute since the age of 10 and has experience performing in a wide variety of ensembles, in addition to performing as a soloist.

 Rebecca has been teaching flute privately since 2010 and has been working as a regular sectional clinician in the city at both the middle and high school levels since 2011.
 She is interested in working with students of all ages and skill level, hoping to encourage a strong work ethic and help foster a love of music in all her students.